0SINTr/DHushCP/README.md

    - **Server:**
      - Receives the DHCP Discover packet.
+     - Validates the packet's options 224 and 225.
      - Extracts and reassembles the client's public key.
      - Generates its own RSA key pair.
      - Sends a DHCP Offer packet embedding its public key, DHushCP-ID, and the same session ID.